 There is an apparent discrepancy in Bindel's account.
 She says that Claudia started living full-time only after starting hormones in 1985.
 But she was crossing a border as female when she was assaulted, and Batty implies that she had started at age 18.
 The discrepancy may be only an artifact of journalistic style.

-Bindel opens her new statement by being 'angry' at Vancouverite Kimberly Nixon for suing a rape crisis centre after it rejected her for being transgendered.
-The treatment that Claudia got after being raped in Glasgow shows just how essential it is that all rape crisis centres should have transgendered counsellors for those who need them.
+Bindel opens her new statement by being 'angry' at Vancouverite Kimberly Nixon for suing a rape crisis centre after it rejected her for being trans.
+The treatment that Claudia got after being raped in Glasgow shows just how essential it is that all rape crisis centres should have transgender counsellors for those who need them.

 It is of course ironic that Bindel, who condemns transsexual surgery as something imposed upon us by heterosexual men, then condemns Reid for not adhering precisely to the Standards of Care Guidelines.

 Claudia's case is of course a sad one.
 However Batty interviewed her 17 years after her boyfriend left and Bindel three more years after that.
 She does not seem to be attempting to de-transition, nor rebuilding her life after the common female experience of being abandoned by a boyfriend.
 She also waited 20 years before suing Reid.